benosons/benosons/README.md

 ### 🧠 Quote of the Day

-> “i'm knowledge worker.” —
+> “Software Engineer to meet Technology and resource challenges.” —

 ---